Non-Abelian anyon statistics through AC conductance of a Majorana interferometer

+To leading order in $D_0^{-1}$, for $T\gg v/L$, we obtain $C_\text{eff}^\Gamma \simeq \frac{e^2}{2\pi} \frac{Y^2L D_0}{v T}$.
 These results suggest that the strong-coupling limit is less favorable for detecting non-Abelian statistics.
-As illustrated in Fig.~\ref{fig4}, we find no clear scaling with temperature (or length $L$) which would allow to extract the scaling dimension $h_\sigma$.
+In fact, Fig.~\ref{fig4} shows that the temperature dependence of $C_{\rm eff}^\Gamma$ does not give direct access to $h_\sigma$ anymore.
 Moreover, a topological spin contribution appears only at subleading order in the small parameter $v/(LT)$, see the inset in Fig.~\ref{fig4}.

-\emph{Discussion.---}As outlined above, the device in Fig.~\ref{fig1} can reveal the elusive Ising anyon braiding statistics through measurements of the linear AC conductance.
-For small edge vortex production rate $\Gamma$ in Eq.~\eqref{Gammadef}, which is a natural regime for experimental realizations, one expects optimal working conditions.
-We note that our theory assumed equal path length for both arms of the setup in Fig.~\ref{fig1}.
+\emph{Discussion.---}The device in Fig.~\ref{fig1} can reveal the elusive Ising anyon braiding statistics through measurements of the linear AC conductance.
+For small edge vortex production rate $\Gamma$ in Eq.~\eqref{Gammadef}, which is a natural regime for experimental realizations, one expects optimal working conditions.Our theory assumes equal path length for both arms of the setup in Fig.~\ref{fig1}.
 Using the results of \cite{Fu2009,Akhmerov2009,Nilsson2010,Clarke2010,Hou2011,Simon2018,Shapiro2021,Wei2023}, we estimate the path length difference $\Delta L$, above which one can expect qualitative changes to our results, from the ``size'' of an edge vortex.
 In time units, the latter is determined by the injection time $t_\text{inj} = \xi_0/(W \dot\phi)$ \cite{Beenakker2019b}, where $\dot \phi\approx \omega_p$ with the plasma frequency $\omega_p$ in Eq.~\eqref{Gammadef}.
-We thus obtain $\Delta L\approx v \xi_0/(W\omega_p)$, which typically is below the coherence length $\xi_0$.
-In order to formulate the theory for unequal path lengths and/or for more complex device geometries, methodological advances are needed.
-On the experimental side, while even the simplest Majorana interferometer \cite{Fu2009,Akhmerov2009} has not yet been realized, important steps towards this goal have been reached recently \cite{footno}.
-We are thus confident that in the not so distant future, the proposed device will allow to observe the anyon braiding statistics of edge vortices through charge conductance measurements.
+We thus obtain $\Delta L\approx v \xi_0/(W\omega_p)$.
+For a practical estimate, let us take $W\sim 2\,\mu$m, $\omega_p\sim 50$\,GHz, $v\sim 10^4$\,m$/$s, and $\xi_0\sim 1\,\mu$m, resulting in $\Delta L\sim 0.1~\mu$m.
+We note that a small velocity mismatch between the Majorana edge modes has a similar effect as $\Delta L$.
+Finally, to formulate the theory for arbitrary arm length difference or for more complex devices, methodological advances are needed.
+It would also be interesting to study the nonlinear AC conductance for our setup, see also \cite{Nava2021a,Nava2023b}.

 {